Characters of the Fatal Fury series: Tizoc / King of Dinosaurs

 Tizoc, otherwise known as Griffon Mask (グリフォンマスク, Gurifon Masuku) or the Griffon in the Japanese version, is a character from both the Fatal Fury and King of Fighters series.
 He started out in the Fatal Fury game Garou: Mark of the Wolves and is described as being a well-renowned and popular professional wrestler.
 By the time of Garou: Mark of The Wolves, Tizoc already sees himself as a washed up has-been due to a serious loss against Vox Reaper, and enters the Maximum Mayhem tournament in order to regain his passion for wrestling.
 In City of the Wolves, Tizoc enters the new tournament for the sake of a young fan with a leg injury.
 He defeats Vox in a rematch, but suffers an injury that forces him into rehab for months before returning to the ring with the fan's encouragement.

 When the events of King of Fighters 2003 occur, Tizoc is an up-and-coming superstar in the professional wrestling circuit and joins the Fatal Fury team after being invited by Terry Bogard himself after his brother Andy becomes unavailable since he is teaching the young Hokutomaru in Shiranui style ninjutsu in Japan.
 In The King of Fighters XI, Tizoc join force with B. Jenet and Gato to form Garou team.
-In The King of Fighters XIV, there is a new character known as King of Dinosaurs (キング・オブ・ダイナソー, Kingu Obu Dainasō), who shares the same voice actor, a similar fighting style, build, color schemes and feather decor as Tizoc, now teamed with the former NESTS agent Angel and Ramon on Team Mexico.
-During the tournament, several opponents, such as Tizoc's former teammate Terry, easily address King of Dinosaurs as Tizoc despite the new fighter's denials, while other characters, who may or may not identify King of Dinosaurs as Tizoc, merely deem him foolish.
-Despite Eisuke Ogura's pre-release claims that King Of Dinosaurs is not Tizoc, the Team Mexico ending reveals that King of Dinosaurs is in fact Tizoc who suffered a humiliating defeat by Nelson.
-To seek revenge, Tizoc adopted a new "heel" persona, King of Dinosaurs, relying on his teammates Ángel and Ramón to help cover his former identity.
+In The King of Fighters XIV, Tizoc returns with Team Mexico (Ángel and Ramon) under a new "heel" gimmick, King of Dinosaurs.
+Although "King of Dinosaurs" repeatedly denies being Tizoc and artist Eisuke Ogura claimed before XIVs release that they are not the same character, the obviousness of his new identity is a recurring joke throughout the game; some characters (such as Terry Bogard) immediately recognize Tizoc as King of Dinosaurs, while others who are less aware don't take him seriously.
+Team Mexico's ending reveals that Tizoc took up the King of Dinosaurs gimmick to avenge a humiliating defeat by Nelson and requested help from Ángel and Ramon to cover up his former identity.
 In The King of Fighters XV, King of Dinosaurs and Ramón team up with former KOF XIV tournament host Antonov to form the new wrestling team named "Team G.A.W.
 (Galaxy Anton Wrestling)", while Rock Howard replaces him as a new third member of Garou team to accompany both Gato and Jenet.